codazoda/ask/README.md

 - Add a license
 - Build binaries for popular operating systems
-- Add an option to change the
+- Add an option to change the model
 - Maybe support other AI API's